jshttp/style-guide/README.md

 `pr`           | This is pull request.
 (Makes it easier to see them.)
 `tests`        | This issue pertains to the tests themselves.
 `deprecate`    | Issue is about a feature that is pending future removal.
+`release`      | A tracking issue for a specific release milestone.
 `ideas`        | Marks an issue which is primarily an idea.
 `discuss`      | This issue should remain open to discussion for a while.
 `needs tests`  | This pull request needs tests to be added.